 OPPD will often require the generator facility to install an exterior service disconnect switch, protective relaying and other specialized equipment.
-The specific technical requirements for generation equipment capable of closed transition operation can be found in the OPPD Distributed Generation Manual.
+The specific technical requirements for generation equipment capable of closed transition operation can be found in the OPPD Customer-Owned Generation Interconnection Manual.
 The Customer Generation web page will provide additional information.

 Checklist of Information Needed Prior to New or Upgraded Service